rdbeach/JsonQuery/README.md

 The JSON string must start with braces {}.

-TODO: Still need to make more type specific versions of jget.
-Also thinking about adding search functions.
+TODO: Still need to make more type specific versions of _get.
+Also want to make a _set.
+Thinking about adding search functions.

 The aim here is convenience and flexibiliy, and to give the Java manipulation a "Javascript like feel".
 I have not tested the performance.